Why Adaptation Matters

 Bexar County has invested in a network of sensors in known trouble areas to detect whether a road should be closed for high water.
 If you are unsure if a road may be closed, check real-time information on the interactive HALT map.

 It only takes 12 inches of water to sweep a car off the road, so when you see water on the road; Turn Around, Don’t Drown!

-Lack of water reduces agricultural productivity as well as strains natural ecosystems which can increase contact between people and wildlife looking for water and stagnant disconnected pools become active breeding grounds for potentially disease carrying mosquitos.
+Lack of water reduces agricultural productivity and strains natural ecosystems which can increase contact between people and wildlife looking for water.
+Additionally, stagnant disconnected pools become active breeding grounds for potentially disease-carrying mosquitos.

 Edwards Aquifer Protection